hagar-abdelaliem/graduation_project/README.md

       - Discussion
           - we went to AS to ask her about this problems
           - we went to Botany deparment and saw all slides again
-          - there is a big problem such that we found that the number of boxes is not the same in all categores, which is mean that all category, and we must make a nwe design for database.
+          - there is a big problem such that we found that the number of boxes is not the same in all categores, which is mean that all category, and we must make a new design for database.
-          - we take a prictures for slides and boxes
+          - we take a Pictures for slides and boxes
           - Pictures
               - ![data1](https://user-images.githubusercontent.com/80859649/199845366-6cd15cb7-0b0f-4ff8-a152-9566f518673b.jpg)
               - ![data2](https://user-images.githubusercontent.com/80859649/199845394-4bba8686-9e0f-4bd1-a008-dc18b96194f2.jpg)